NumairHussain/AthanApp/README.md

 ## Behind the Scenes

-This application uses (Electron)[https://www.electronjs.org] to enable desktop apps using HTML, CSS, and JS.
-All I'm doing in this application is gathering __**(locally saved)**__ via (GeoJS)[https://www.geojs.io] your location and then using the (Al Adhan)[https://aladhan.com] prayer times api to get that locations prayer times.
-Then it parses the data to be readable easily and when the sysem clock reaches that time, it sends a notification.
-The applciation also will run in your `tray` after being closed, so it'll still be able to send notifications
+This application uses [Electron](https://www.electronjs.org) to enable desktop apps using HTML, CSS, and JS.
+All I'm doing in this application is gathering __**(locally saved)**__ via [GeoJS](https://www.geojs.io) your location and then using the [Al Adhan](https://aladhan.com) prayer times API to get that location's prayer times.
+Then it parses the data to be readable easily and when the system clock reaches that time, it sends a notification.
+The application also will run in your tray after being closed, so it'll still be able to send notifications.

 ## Configurables